-I work on AI policy at METR, an AI evaluations nonprofit.
-I help support foundation model developers with crafting AI safety frameworks, and I provide input to government bodies.
+I work on AI policy at METR, an AI evaluations nonprofit based in Berkeley, California.
+I help support major AI developers with designing frontier safety policies and provide input on public policy.

 Before METR, I was a software engineer at Stripe, working on backend infrastructure and the occasional LLM application.
 I coauthored a paper on AI deception that was covered in The Guardian and MIT Technology Review.

 RE-Bench: Evaluating frontier AI R&D capabilities of language model agents against human experts.
-METR.
-2024.
+Accepted to the International Conference on Machine Learning, 2025.

 Common Elements of Frontier AI Safety Policies.
 METR.
 2024.